PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the unimplemented result assignment.
 Commit and push before changing production code; do not create or update a pull request.

+## Fallback norm reconciliation implementation checkpoint

+The guarded reconciliation now retains its complete dictionary as `_fallback_norm_static_shape_stats`.
+The result remains unconsumed.
+The positive norm guard, predecessors, unconditional reconciliation, topological sort, arguments, graph behavior, dependency set, public API, and TensorFlow boundary are unchanged.

+Implementation validation completed sequentially under `uv`:

+- dedicated contract: `3 passed in 0.58s`;
+- focused fallback/reconciliation, terminal/core/architecture,
+  pass-efficiency, and TensorFlow-import-blocked gate:
+  `461 passed in 28.73s`;
+- all `fb-refactor8` changed test files: `38 passed in 1.13s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+The first focused run found one stale singleton-boundary AST expectation and was `460 passed, 1 failed`; after requiring the assigned complete result, the same gate passed.
+No model conversion was required.

+At resume, audit the remaining raw result-returning topology and layout refresh boundaries as a family before selecting another assignment.
+In particular, `_topologically_sort_operators()` returns a dictionary at several primary and fallback sites, while `infer_model_ir_logical_layouts()` has a different contract.
+Do not mechanically retain or combine them until schemas, mutation semantics, caller conditions, and current consumers are inventoried.
+Continue with commits and pushes only; do not create or update a pull request.

 ## Safe-transpose reduction result characterization

 The raw no-layout fallback call to